natalia-sampaio/injective-blog/README.md

 When starting a new scalable project, selecting the right tools is crucial.
 In this case, choosing the best headless CMS is a key decision, but the market offers a vast array of options.
 For instance, [Jamstack site](https://jamstack.org) lists **126 different headless CMS solutions**.

-### 1. Defining Project Constraints
+### Defining Project Constraints

-Considering our tech stack—**Nuxt.js and Netlify with SSR enabled**—we can define specific constraints to guide our decision:
+Considering the tech stack—**Nuxt.js and Netlify with SSR enabled**—I can define specific constraints to guide my decision:

 1. API Availability & Response Speed